What Is a Clinical Trial?

 - Participants can choose to stop participating in the research at any time.

 A clinical trial is an important part of making a new medicine.
-After scientists and researchers spend many years coming up with a new medicine and testing it in mice or other animals, they may get to the point of trying the medicine in people.
-When this point is reached, it’s called a clinical trial and these trials have three phases.
+After scientists and researchers spend many years coming up with a new drug and testing it in mice or other animals, they may get to the point of trying the drug in people.
+When this point is reached, it’s called a clinical trial and these trials have phases.